KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 # Summary

 I covered a lot of ground on this one and I know this article is more fragmented than most of my deep dives.
-Thats because `$null` values can pop up in many different places in PowerShell and all the nuances are specific to where you find it.
+That is because `$null` values can pop up in many different places in PowerShell and all the nuances are specific to where you find it.
 I hope you walk away from this with a better understanding of `$null` and an awareness of the more obscure scenarios you may run into.